Client Import

 Mandatory fields

-the first_name is a mandatory fields.
+first_name and external_id are a mandatory fields.
 All other fields are optional.

 Import completion